mfidino/autoOcc/README.md

 ---

-Mason Fidino is the sole contributing author of `autoOcc, though some of the code used in this package was based on the code and analysis flow of `unmarked`.
+Mason Fidino is the sole contributing author of `autoOcc`, though some of the code used in this package was based on the code and analysis flow of `unmarked`.

 If you are interested in contributing, see [Contributor Guidelines](CONTRIBUTING.md).